leopatras/generic_dlg_reflect/README.md

 # generic_dlg_reflect
-how one could use dynamic dialogs, reflect and RECORD methods to build generic dialogs in Genero A detailed discussion about the techniques used here can be found at https://4js.com/files/documents/wwdc20/2_Tuesday/2_Tuesday_Leo.pdf.
+how one could use dynamic dialogs, reflect and RECORD methods to build generic dialogs in Genero.

+A detailed discussion about the techniques used here can be found at https://4js.com/files/documents/wwdc20/2_Tuesday/2_Tuesday_Leo.pdf.